Skip to main content

 by

-With voting rights under attack nationwide, we must remember our democracy is only strongest when all citizens have the opportunity to participate – which is exactly why the enforcement of the National Voter Registration Act has grown increasingly paramount ahead of the November election, especially its provision affording public assistance recipients the opportunity to register to vote at public assistance agencies.
+With voting rights under attack nationwide(link is external), we must remember our democracy is only strongest when all citizens have the opportunity to participate – which is exactly why the enforcement of the National Voter Registration Act has grown increasingly paramount ahead of the November election, especially its provision affording public assistance recipients the opportunity to register to vote at public assistance agencies.

 When done properly, public agency registration is one of the most effective means of ensuring that all citizens are offered the opportunity to participate in their government.
 It reaches people who are less likely to register to vote through other means, including low-income residents, minorities, the elderly, and the disabled.